-Collaboration between designer and manufacturer is the foundation of the apparel business.
+Collaboration between designers and manufacturers is the foundation of the apparel business.
 The first time you communicate with each other you need to have clear expectations of what result you want and how each side will operate together.

 Product development stage consists of:

 - Creating a business plan.
-At this stage designer is making a plan for their business.
-This plan includes: defining the target market, budgeting and goals.
+At this stage, the designer builds a business which includes: defining the target market, budgeting, and financial goals.

 - Defining and selecting the right type of manufacturer for a particular business.

-- Sharing and negotiating Tech Pack with manufacturer.
+- Sharing and negotiating Tech Pack with the manufacturer.

 - Handling agreements and payment terms on both sides.